dotlang/language/README.md

 - `equals` functions is used for equality check.
 - You can have multiple assignments at once: `x,y=1,2`
 - Assignment semantics: `x=y` will duplicate contents of y into x (same as `*x=*y` in C++).
 So if rvalue is a temp variable (e.g. `x=1+y`), it will be a ref-assign handled by the compiler.
 If you want to ref-assign you should use `:=` notation.
 - Ref-Assignment: This is mostly used to work with very large data structures where assignment by copy is expensive: `var x = getLargeBuffer()` -> `var x := getLargeBuffer()`.
 Other use cases: working with binary data, array and slice implementation, re-use an existing val.
+Right side of `:=` must be a simple expression (an identifier or a function call).
 - Almost everywhere, we deal with values not references.
 So `x=y+1` means increase value of y by one and copy the result into the memory location to which x is pointing to. `x:=y+1` means increase value of y by one and store the result in a memory location and make x point to that memory location.
 If you want to work with addresses you should use core functions.
 `val x = otherVal` copy (or ref-assign due to optimization) `var x = otherVar` copy